-- If a real estate agent is involved, check to confirm the real estate agent is licensed in New York State (see Section 4).
+If a real estate agent is involved, check to confirm the real estate agent is licensed in New York State (see Section 4).
 Consumers have the right to negotiate the amount of the commission to be paid to a broker or salesperson.

 A lease is a contract between a landlord and a tenant which contains the terms and conditions of the rental.
 It cannot be changed while it is in effect unless both parties agree.
 A party must sign the lease in order to be bound by its terms.
 Any changes to the lease must be signed by both parties.
 All agreements made between the tenant and the landlord must be contained in the lease, as verbal agreements are not enforceable.
 The lease must be written in English.
 Read it carefully.
 It is written in favor of the landlord, since it is the landlord that serves the lease.
 If any clause in the lease is contrary to your rights as a tenant, then the clause is not enforceable by the landlord.
 If you requested any repairs, replacement of appliances or painting of the apartment before move-in, it needs to be stated in the lease.

 There are many types of lease agreements and the type of lease presented to you will vary depending on the situation with the apartment that you are renting.
 Although most lease agreements are standard forms, in many instances clauses or riders may be added to the lease that supersede or alter the lease agreement in some way.
 Some examples of types of lease are a “Standard Form of Lease”, a “Rent Stabilized Lease Agreement” and a “Co-operative Sublease Agreement”.
-Landlords in New York City are required to have you sign Riders to the Lease regarding window guards, lead-based paint, and bedbugs only if there has been a report of bedbugs in the building within the last 12 months.
+Landlords in New York City are required to have you sign Riders to the Lease regarding window guards and lead-based paint, as well as bedbugs if there has been a report of bedbugs in the building within the last 12 months.